mweston6288/SpireAssaultHelper/README.md

 *The tool does not reset if you add a new save file.
 Please refresh the page before loading another save file *Changing the enemy level may cause the simulation to fail.
 Changing your equipment should fix the issue *I tried adding infinite dust but it doesn't work as intended.
 I'll probably have to replace it with a tracker saying how much excess dust you've used
+*The tool uses huge amounts of RAM.
+It's more than likely because it does several hundreds of edits and garbage collection kinda gets overloaded.
+Once I have the main functions working, I can focus on efficiency